MarkAdell/my_articles/git_configs/README.md

 # Useful Global Git Configurations

-I am going to share with you six global Git configurations that I find incredibly useful.
+In this post, I am going to share with you six global Git configurations that I use and find incredibly useful.

 Global Git configurations are settings that apply to all your local repositories.
 They are stored in a file called `.gitconfig` in your home directory.
 You can view and edit this file, or you can use the `git config` command to modify it from the terminal.